-Several months later, history repeated itself during a check-up when his new surgeon, Dr. Walter Scott, learned that the cancer was back - now in both lungs.
-He performed both lung resection surgeries - just 4 weeks apart in the fall of 2007.
+Several months later, history repeated itself during a check-up when his new surgeon, Dr. Walter Scott, learned that the cancer was back - this time in both lungs.
+He performed both lung resection surgeries - just four weeks apart in the fall of 2007.

 To date, the cancer has not returned and Bill is feeling great.
 He looks at cancer as a boxing match.
 "Cancer is the opponent and with each fight I prepare myself differently but with the same goal: to win.
 I keep fighting the fight each time.
 After each fight, I get back in the ring and go the distance.
 The doctors, nurses, infusion room staff and lab techs sit in my corner as a support team.
 My family and friends are in the crowd cheering me on.
 I haven't been knocked out yet!"

 "I feel so fortunate to have been under the care of the best doctors at Fox Chase."